MegaMek/megamek.github.io/wiki/mac_issues.md

 /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"
 ```

-This utility does NOT need administration privledges and will install Homebrew into `/usr/local`.
+This utility does NOT need administrator privileges and will install Homebrew into `/usr/local`.

 Once installed, the following command will install OpenJDK 11.